imbo/imbo/docs/installation/configuration.rst

 2) an instance of a resource class
 3) an anonymous function that, when executed, returns an instance of a resource class

-The resource class specified in 2. and returned by 3. must implement the ``Imbo\Resource\ResourceInterface`` interface to be able to response to a request.
+The resource class must implement the ``Imbo\Resource\ResourceInterface`` interface to be able to response to a request.

 Below is an example implementation of the ``ImboUsers`` resource used in the above configuration: